INDIVIDUAL HERBS

 Bai He

-Chronic cough and blood streaked sputum due to Lung Yin Deficiency
+Chronic coughing and blood streaked sputum due to Lung Yin Deficiency.

-Chronic, incessant cough and hoarseness due to Lung Yin Deficiency
+Chronic, incessant coughing and hoarseness due to Lung Yin Deficiency.

 Rx.
 Glycyrrhizae